verkkokauppacom/parallel-phpunit/README.md

 Once a `phpunit` command is finnished the full output of it's execution is printed out.
 When all `phpunit` commands are finnished the execution will end.
 The exit status is 0 if all `phphunit` commands return 0 otherwice it is 1.

-The total execution time of `parallel-phpunit` is the execution time of the longest lasting `phpunit` command.
-You can radically improve the execution time by organizing your tests in a directory structure where your test files are located in the leaf directories and the execution time of every leaf directory is more or less the same.
-By analyzing the output of your `parallel-phpunit` command you can determine which directories are the ones taking most of the time and which you might want to split.
-There is no limit to the number of concurrent test executions by the `parallel-phpunit`.
-You can run 1000 `phpunit` commands in parallel if your server and test set can manage that.
-In the original use case where this script was written to 37 minute Selenium test execution was ran in 4 minutes using Selenium Grid.

 There is a simple example test set that you can use to test or study `parallel-phpunit`.
 Run following command in the root of your parallel-phpunit Git clone: